 As H2S is heavier than air it usually accumulates in low lying areas of poorly ventilated spaces.
 During the production and collection of biogas in landfill sites or anaerobic digestion plant, H2S gas in the presence of air and moisture can form sulphuric acid which is capable of corroding metals within machinery that is often not seen.

 How can H2S be treated?

-There are several types of treatment system that involve high initial investment together with high ongoing operation costs.
+There are several types of treatment system that involve high initial investment together with high ongoing costs of operation.

 What is a gas chiller used for?

-The process of extraction of landfill gas for power generation results in the formation of a lot of condensate that can contain a wide range of potentially corrosive elements.
+The process of extraction of landfill gas, or the recovery of biogas from anaerobic digestion, for power generation, results in the formation of condensate that can contain a wide range of potentially corrosive elements.
 If these elements are not removed from the gas flow, they can drop out of the condensate in the engine manifold or charge-cooler; a phenomenon that will eventually result in catastrophic engine failure.
-To avoid this happening, a chiller will remove condensate prior to entry of the gas to the engine.
+To avoid this happening, installation of a chiller unit will remove condensate prior to entry of the gas to the engine.

 How does a chiller function?

 A gas chiller can reduce the temperature of a biogas stream to around 2ºC.
 Temperatures below this can also be achieved but will result in freezing of the heat exchanger tubes.
 Where temperatures of less than zero are required it will be necessary to run tandem heat exchangers, switching the flow from one to the other as they become blocked with ice.

 By reducing the temperature to close to freezing point the relative humidity of the gas can also be reduced, thus minimising the possibility of condensate formation in pipes down-stream of the chiller.
 The unit is usually placed before or after the booster unit on biogas collection systems either on landfill gas or bespoke anaerobic digesters.